gabemot/http-webinar/README.md

 Welcome to the **HTTP** module!

 During this module you will learn about HTTP, the protocol that is the foundation of data communication for the World Wide Web. <br>
-You will be able to understand how information is transfered between a client and a server and how different applications interact over the internet.
+You will be able to understand how information is transferred between a client and a server and how different applications interact over the internet.

 Some of the key topics that are going to be explained during this module are: